RobotEdh/Yolov-4/README.md

  - bias = bias - scale  * mean / (np.sqrt(var + 0.00001)
  - weights = weights* scale / (np.sqrt(var + 0.00001))

-As theses parameters as stored in the Caffe mode, I have applied several transformation to map the TF requirements.
+As these parameters as stored in the Caffe mode, I have applied several transformation to map the TF requirements.

 ## 3. Save the model
 The model is saved in a h5 file after building it and computing the weights.